 This mainly comes up in fantasy – maybe it’s a spell, a character name, a country, a line of dialogue in a fictional language.
-But it’s an impossible garble of consonants.
+But it’s just… not constructed right somehow.

 I loved Christopher Paolini’s The Inheritance Cycle when I was younger, but if I skim through the prologue of Eragon again now this is one of the things that pops out at me.
 ‘The Shade jumped out from behind the tree, raised his right hand, and shouted, “Garjzla!”’

 OK, the Ancient Language isn’t English and doesn’t have to follow the exact same pronunciation style, granted.
 But ‘brisingr’ is another word in it, and it just works better.